 Each holiday brings with it strong and recognizable symbolism that can be seamlessly incorporated into your holiday marketing materials, bringing them in sync with the reader.

 From your website to your social media channels, there are ample opportunities to ramp up your seasonal visual strategy.
 What’s important is to keep it consistent.
 Here are some visual holiday marketing methods to get you inspired.

 First things first: your website should be updated to reflect the coming season and get your customers excited for any special offers you have coming up.
 Feature graphics, banners and photography that work well for the holiday in question, whether it’s Christmas, Valentine’s Day, Easter, or Halloween.

 You don’t need to go OTT here, but some subtle adjustments can help to get your readers in the festive mood.

 Take a look at your ads and listings – can you give them a seasonal spin?
 Take a look at the example below from Pier 1 imports.
 Everything from the color to the wintry botanical graphics screams “Christmastime”, and not only that, but the featured products are all Christmas-related – holiday pillows, Christmas ornaments and stocking fillers.

 This can also be a good opportunity to regularly freshen up the look and feel of your website.
-Easy enough when you’re using foolproof solution like Shopify or WordPress; if you have something more complex, you may need to hire the services of a developer to ensure everything displays as it should.
+Easy enough when you’re using foolproof solution like selling through Shopify or WordPress; if you have something more complex, you may need to hire the services of a developer to ensure everything displays as it should.